AmberRoseA/WalkingWithTalitha/README.md

 ![contact_form_mobile_screen](readme_files/contactpage-form-mobile.png)

-*Once the user has correctly filled in all form elements and their message has been sent, a new tab will automatically open, leading them to a confirmation page.
+*Once the user has correctly filled in all form elements and their message has been sent, a new page will load, leading them to a confirmation page.
 This page is specifically designed to notify the user that their message has been successfully sent and acknowledged, and it features an image of a friendly border collie to warmly greet them.